-Now that we know the max tire size on a stock Tundra, let’s dive deeper into the actual fitment and later look at the biggest tire size you can fit with a 3” and 6” lift kit!
+Now that we know what the biggest tire on a stock Tundra is, let’s dive deeper into the actual fitment and later look at the biggest tire size you can fit with a 3” and 6” lift kit!

 Table of Contents

 Biggest Tire on a Stock Tundra 2014-19 – No Lift

 The Tundra has a very positive wheel offset from the factory so you won’t be able to fit a 0 offset or negative 12 offsets.
 This means the wheel hubs are pushed further outwards, which limits you somewhat to a more positive offset rim.

 - Stick to +18-20 and you’ll be good.

 - There might be some minor plastic trimmings, depending on how aggressive the tire tread pattern is, however, nothing is too complex, and

 - No advanced tools or skills are required.